-This front fork is equipped with spring preload, rebound and compression damping force adjusters.
+This front fork is equipped with spring preload and damping force adjusters.

-Always adjust each fork leg to the same setting.
-Uneven adjustment can cause poor handling and loss of stability.
+Each fork leg must be set to the same pressure.
+Uneven setting can cause poor handling and loss of stability.

 Adjust spring preload as follows.
-Turn the adjuster in direction @ to increase spring preload and in direction (b) to decrease spring preload.
+Turn adjuster in direction @ to increase spring preload and in direction @ to decrease spring preload.
+Align the preferred setting with the top of the front fork cap.